 -

-Welcome to Grosse Pointe South CounselingCollege applicants, please note:TRANSCRIPTS WILL NOT BE SENT UNTIL THE STUDENT COMPLETES THESeniors: Once you have submitted your college application, complete the Application Submission Form above to ask your counselor to send materialsEvery application must be submitted using this form to send a transcript/Letters/Profile.
+Welcome to Grosse Pointe South CounselingCollege applicants, please note:TRANSCRIPTS WILL NOT BE SENT UNTIL THE STUDENT COMPLETES THEThe form will be available to complete beginning September 13, 2024Seniors: Once you have submitted your college application, complete the Application Submission Form above to ask your counselor to send materialsEvery application must be submitted using this form to send a Transcript/Letters of Rec/School Profile.

 Looking for Resources on Mental Health and Wellness?
 Head over to South Counseling LinkTree